rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Equations_and_inequality/index.md

 <img src="1_16_pen.jpg" width="300" style="display: block; margin: 0 auto;">
 1.16

 No matter how big the number of pens will be, the price will exactly be twice that.
+We can choose any value for price of pens, we can find the number of pens.
+Alternatively we can find the price of pens by using any number of pens.

-This perfectly represents a situation where we don't have to pinpoint an exact number of pens and their corresponding price.
-Rather, we can choose a placeholder variable for both and relate them with an equation. price of pens = 2 𝑥 (number of pens)
+To make it easier, we can choose a placeholder variable for both and relate them with an equation. price of pens = 2 x (number of pens)

 If the number of pens is denoted by 𝑥, and their price is denoted by y, then the relationship would be given by;

 y=2𝑥

 If there are 240 candies to be distributed in a class of t students, the number of candies each student gets can be found out with an equation.

 <img src="1_17_candies.jpg" width="300" style="display: block; margin: 0 auto;">
 1.17

 We know that as the number of students increases, the number of candies that each student gets will get lesser and lesser.
 It's very obvious.

 We know that if there are two students they get 120 candies each, if there are 20 students, each gets 12 candies.
 We get an interesting type of relationship here.
 The number of times by which the number of students increases, the candies received by each student decrease by the same factor.
 In any case the product of the number of students and the candies received by each of them has to amount to 240.

 Number of candies each student receives x number of students = total number of candies.